Delhi Metro: Environment and aesthetics

 The metro has received awards for environmentally-friendly practices from organisations including the United Nations, RINA, and the International Organization for Standardization; it is the second metro in the world, after the New York City Subway, to be ISO 14001 certified for environmentally-friendly construction.
 By March 2023, 64 metro stations, four sections on the central verge between piers, and 12 other Phase I and II locations on the network have rainwater harvesting for environmental protection; all 27 Phase-IV elevated stations will also harvest rainwater, and 52 recharge pits are being constructed for this purpose.
 It is the world's first railway project to earn carbon credits after being registered with the United Nations under the UN's Clean Development Mechanism, and has earned 400,000 carbon credits with the regenerative braking systems on its trains.

 DMRC installed the metro's first rooftop solar power plant at the Dwarka Sector-21 station in 2014.
 The network received 35 percent of its energy from renewable sources by April 2023, which it intends to increase to 50 percent by 2031.
 Of this, 30 percent comes from the Rewa Ultra Mega Solar park in Madhya Pradesh; four percent (50 MWp) comes from rooftop solar panels, and one percent comes from a waste-to-energy plant in Ghazipur.
-DMRC has installed solar panels at 142 locations: 15 depots, 93 stations, and 34 other buildings.
+As of April 2023, DMRC had installed solar panels at 142 locations: 15 depots, 93 stations, and 34 other buildings.

 The metro has been promoted as an integral part of community infrastructure, and artwork depicting the local way of life has been displayed at stations.
 Students at local art colleges have designed murals at metro stations, and the viaduct pillars of some elevated sections have been decorated with mosaic murals created by local schoolchildren.
 The metro station at INA Colony has a gallery of artwork and handicrafts from across India, and all stations on the Central Secretariat – Qutub Minar section of the Yellow Line have panels depicting Delhi's architectural heritage.
 The Nobel Memorial Wall at Rajiv Chowk has portraits of the seven Indian Nobel laureates: Rabindranath Tagore, CV Raman, Hargobind Khorana, Mother Teresa, Subrahmanyan Chandrasekhar, Amartya Sen and Venkatraman Ramakrishnan.